-Programs that use a public key to encrypt something for example an e-mail.
-These e-mails can only decrypted by the user with the corresponding correct private key.
+Programs that use a public key to encrypt something, for example an e-mail.
+These e-mails can only be decrypted by the user with the corresponding correct private key.
 For example, if two or more users exchange emails also share their respective public key to others and these public keys are then used to encrypt an e-mail sent between them.
 Then the e-mail that arrives to the recipient, can be decrypted with the private key that only this recipient has.
 The recipient is the only one who can read the contents of the e-mail.

 - Non repudiation

 By signing outgoing emails, with the sender's private key, all recipients of the e-mail are guaranteed that the identity of the sender is correct.
 The signature is verified by the recipients using the sender's public key to decrypt the e-mail's signature.
 Thus, the sender can not deny that he/she has written the contents of the e-mail, the information becomes imperative.